awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/FindCountMetric.md

-# Example: Count HTTP 4xx Codes<a name="FindCountMetric"></a>
+# Example: Count HTTP 4xx codes<a name="FindCountMetric"></a>

 As in the previous example, you might want to monitor your web service access logs and monitor the HTTP response code levels\.
 For example, you might want to monitor all of the HTTP 400\-level errors\.
 However, you might not want to specify a new metric filter for every return code\.

-The following example demonstrates how to create a metric that includes all 400\-level HTTP code responses from an access log using the Apache access log format from the [Example: Count HTTP 404 Codes](Counting404Responses.md) example\.
+The following example demonstrates how to create a metric that includes all 400\-level HTTP code responses from an access log using the Apache access log format from the [Example: Count HTTP 404 codes](Counting404Responses.md) example\.

 **To create a metric filter using the CloudWatch console**